 Where is the agency going- Radio and Phone Infrastructure

 As text messaging becomes a common form of communication, emergency service needs for the public and responders must keep up with advancements and expectations.
-The ability to use common everyday communication style to communicate with the Police, Fire, and EMS means a need to update and maintain today's shared infrastructure system that provides cellular 911 call routing to next generation IP compliant call routing system.
+The ability to use common communication styles to communicate with the Police, Fire, and EMS means a need to update and maintain today's shared infrastructure system that provides cellular 911 call routing to next generation IP compliant call routing system.

 Technology, then, is where PSAP is going.
 This will allow for future needs involving text, video, and images.
 Over the next five years an upgraded Computer Aided Dispatch (CAD) system, new radio consoles and a phone refresh will all be needed to keep up with the citizen and responders expectation of service.
 Additional staff is required, as well, to keep pace with the expanding calls-for-service and overall increase in responsibilities for PSAP, which serves multiple agencies countywide.